 Despite the coronavirus restrictions beginning to lift and international travel reopening, the situation will continue to evolve.
-You can make an informed decision to fly but make sure you base it upon advice from the Foreign Commonwealth Office (FCO).
+You can make an informed decision to fly but make sure you base it upon advice from The Foreign Commonwealth & Development Office (FCDO).

 Whether travel is essential or not is down to your personal circumstances and if you do travel, Free Spirit can provide you with COVID-19 cover to do so.